apnadkarni/blt/man/date.rst

 **blt::date scan** *timeStamp*

-  Parses the date string given and returns a double precision number representin the number of seconds since the epoch (typically January 1st 1970 UTC).    *TimeStamp* is a string representing the date and or time.
+  Parses the date string given and returns a double precision number representing the number of seconds since the epoch (typically January 1st 1970 UTC).    *TimeStamp* is a string representing the date and or time.
   The known formats for *timeStamp* are listed in section KNOWN FORMATS.